 CVS is Practicing Non-Medication Switching

-Non-Medication Switching, which occurs when, without the consent of the patient and the prescribing physician, the prescription is filled by a drug other than the one prescribed.
+Non-Medication Switching occurs when, without the consent of the patient and the prescribing physician, the prescription is filled with a drug other than the one prescribed.
 In such cases, the health insurer requires a stable patient to switch from his or her current, effective medication to a less costly, alternative (but not generic) drug by removing the medication from the formulary list, moving a drug to a higher cost tier, or increasing the out-of-pocket costs owed.
 The Alliance for Patient Access has found that medication switching has resulted in higher patient costs.
 The American Heart Association and the American College of Cardiology oppose therapeutic substitution, believing that “only the prescribing doctor is equipped to determine the best drug or combination of drugs” and that therapeutic substitution “may result in the patient receiving a drug that doesn’t work well enough, produces life-threatening toxicity, or interacts dangerously with other drugs the patient is taking.”

 According to the Alliance for Safe Biologic Medicines (ASBM is an organization composed of diverse healthcare groups and individuals—from patients to physicians, biotechnology companies that develop innovative and biosimilar medicines and others who are working together to ensure patient safety is at the forefront of the biosimilars policy discussion), “Non-Medical Switching (NMS) is the switching of a patient’s medicine, often at the behest of a third party, for reasons other than the patient’s health and safety.
 Non-medical reasons for switching a patient’s medicine could include: